MaterializeInc/materialize/doc/user/content/sql/namespaces.md

 ALTER ROLE manager ...
 ```

-No two clusters or roles can have the same name.
+Two clusters or two roles cannot have the same name, however, a cluster and a
+role can share the same name.
 Replicas can have the same name
 if they are in different clusters.

 ## Details